 Specialized monitoring for VMware Horizon RDSH and VDI.
 Single console that monitors VMware Horizon end-to-end, every tier and every tier.
-Proactively detect VDI user experience issues by monitoring logon time, launch time, screen latency, etc. AIOps engine pinpoints the root-cause of VDI issues quickly.Start Your Trial
+Proactively detect VDI user experience issues by monitoring logon time, launch time, screen latency, etc. AIOps engine pinpoints the root-cause of VDI issues quickly.Free Trial

 eG Enterprise is an end-to-end monitoring solution that provides inside and outside performance monitoring for virtual desktops powered by VMware Horizon.
 With eG Enterprise you can: